otrv4/otrv4/otrv4.md

   will compute it on its own.
 ```

-### Shared session state: Phi
+### Shared Session State

-To prevent attacks that rebind the DAKEZ transcript into different contexts, it
+The DAKEZ session must authenticate its context to prevent attacks that rebind
-is prudent to ensure that the DAKEZ session authenticates its context.
-For
+the DAKEZ transcript into different contexts.
+If the higher protocol ascribes
-example, if the higher protocol ascribes some property to the connection,
+some property to the connection, the DAKEZ exchange should verify this property.
-then the DAKEZ exchange should verify this property.
-Given state information
+Given state information `phi` associated with the higher-level context (e.g., a
-`phi` associated with the higher-level context (e.g., a session identifier),
+session identifier), DAKEZ authenticates that both parties share the same value
-DAKEZ authenticates that both parties share the same value for `phi`.
+for `phi`.

-The shared session state (Φ) is any session-specic protocol state available to
+The shared session state (Φ) is any session-specific protocol state available to
 both parties in the higher protocol.
-For XMPP, for example, it will be the
+For example, in XMPP, it will be the
-node "@" domain part of the jabber id, e.g. alice@jabber.net.
+node and domain identifiers of the Jabber identifier, e.g. alice@jabber.net.

 ### OTR Error Messages

 Any message containing the string "?OTR Error:" is an OTR Error Message.
 The
 following part of the message should contain human-readable details of the
 error.
-The message may also include a specific code at the beginning e.g. "?OTR
+The message may also include a specific code at the beginning, e.g. "?OTR
 Error: ERROR_N:".
 This code is used to identify which error is being
-received for optional internationalization of the message.
+received for optional localization of the message.

 Error Code List: